 At the end class there will be social time where we will take a look at the photos of the day and give each other constructive critique.
 I highly recommend you plan on joining us for this part of the workshop.

 Please RSVP right away to hold your spot in this class.
-The tuition for the workshop is $125 I look forward to seeing you.
+I look forward to seeing you.

 You do need a camera rather than an iPhone for this one but not a tripod.
 You will meet like minded people who love photography and you will learn some new skills at the same time.
 What a great way to spend the day!